Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/02-pool-liquidity.md

 - [Formalized Specification](https://github.com/runtimeverification/verified-smart-contracts/blob/uniswap/uniswap/x-y-k.pdf)
 - [Lightweight Verification](https://github.com/runtimeverification/verified-smart-contracts/tree/uniswap/uniswap/results)

-## Create Trading Contract
+## Create Pair

-The `createExchange` function is used to deploy trading contracts for ERC20 tokens that do not yet have one.
+The `createExchange` function is used to deploy a pair for ERC20 tokens that do not yet have one.

 ```javascript
 factory.methods.createExchange(tokenAddress).send()
 ```

-Once a trading contract is created the address can be retrieved with [`getExchange`](../connect-to-uniswap/#get-exchange-address).
+Once a pair is created the address can be retrieved with [`getExchange`](../connect-to-uniswap/#get-exchange-address).

-## Trading Contract Reserves
+## Pair Reserves

-Each trading contract holds a liquidity reserve of ETH and its associated ERC20 token.
+Each pair holds a liquidity reserve of ETH and its associated ERC20 token.

 ### ETH Reserve

-The ETH reserve associated with an ERC20 token trade is the ETH balance of the trading smart contract.
+The ETH reserve associated with an ERC20 token trade is the ETH balance of the pair.

 ```javascript
 const ethReserve = web3.eth.getBalance(exchangeAddress)